mohamedsidry/alx-low_level_programming/0x0E-structures_typedef/README.md

 - [TASK 3] : define a new name for struct (shorten ).

 - [TASK 4] : function that creates a new dog .

+- [TASK 5] : function that frees allocated space from heap .